hastexo/webhook-receiver/README.md

 ## Deployment

-The easiest way for platform administrators to deploy the edX Webhooks app and its dependencies to an Open edX installation is to deploy a minimal server that exposes the desired endpoint(s).
+The easiest way for platform administrators to deploy the Open edX Webhooks app and its dependencies to an Open edX installation is to deploy a minimal server that exposes the desired endpoint(s).

 A [Tutor plugin](https://github.com/hastexo/tutor-contrib-webhook-receiver)